August 17, 2023Review Recipe

 - Preheat the oven to 375°F.

-- Butter or spray the inside of a 9×5-inch loaf pan and set aside.
+- Butter or spray the inside of a 9×5-inch loaf pan or line it with parchment paper and set aside.

 - Sift flour, baking powder, salt, and sugar into a large mixing bowl.